-2 To include Paragraph (4) of the Schedule of the Pharmaceutical Society of Ireland (Education and Training) Rules 2008.
+2 To include the Schedule of the new Pharmaceutical Society of Ireland (Education and Training) (Integrated Course) Rules 2014 that are in development.

 3 In this respect, a curriculum compliant with the European Credit Transfer and Accumulation System (ECTS) meets the total hours requirement of these recommendations.